ayoub-jabiri/mini-digital-wallet-v2/README.md

 ## 🚀 Overview

 **Mini Digital Wallet v2** is an evolved version of the original digital wallet system.
-It provides a clean API-first approach to managing personal finances.
-Whether it's cashing in, peer-to-peer transfers, or viewing transaction histories, this system is built with a focus on **concurrency**, **data integrity**, and **speed**.
+It provides a clean API-first approach to managing personal finances, whether it's cashing in or viewing transaction histories.

 ### ✨ Key Features

 -   👤 **User Management**: Secure registration.
--   💰 **Wallet Operations**: Deposit, withdraw, and real-time balance tracking.
+-   💰 **Wallet Operations**: Secure registration, deposit, withdraw, and real-time balance tracking.
 -   📜 **Transaction Ledger**: A comprehensive, immutable history of all financial activities.

 ---